With disease as serious as group B Strep infection, prevention is much better than treatment.

 (These recommendations will need periodic reappraisal to incorporate advances in technology, new research or other refinements but are we believe the most appropriate for the UK in the light of all data available at present.)

 Screening for GBS is not recommended by the UK National Screening Committee nor the Royal College of Obstetricians & Gynaecologists.
 Current prevention centres around using a ‘risk factor’ approach to determine which women should be offered intravenous antibiotics in labour.
-Risk factors that trigger the offer of these antibiotics include GBS detected this pregnancy from maternal swabs or urine, Mum having a high temperature during labour, and having previously had a baby infected with GBS.
+Risk factors that trigger the offer of these antibiotics include GBS detected this pregnancy from maternal swabs or urine, Mum having a high temperature during labour, having previously had a baby infected with GBS, and Mum going into preterm labour.
 However, 60% of newborn babies who develop GBS infection are born to mothers without no known risk factors (apart from unknowingly carrying GBS).

 Until sensitive ECM testing for GBS carriage is available to all pregnant women (click here for more information on ECM testing), our medical advisory panel has made the following recommendations for a risk based strategy (for the risk factors, click here):